Bilsthorpe: Facilities

-The village has 2 children's play-parks as well as a small-sized duck pond.
+The village has two children's play-parks as well as a small duck pond.
+It is the northern terminus of the Southwell Trail.
 It has also a members-only fishing lake created from the remains of the old colliery slag heap.

 The village is known locally as being two areas, the 'old' and 'new'.
-The village has two public houses (Copper Beech and Stanton Arms) and a miners' welfare club.
-The village used to have a village hall with squash and sauna facilities with some gym equipment.
-However, the district council of Newark decided to close these due mainly to the low usage of both the squash and sauna facilities.
-The old squash centre site has now been turned into a Miners Museum.
-The village hall's main part is still in use for coffee mornings, and other community gatherings including a bowls event for local people.
+The village has two public houses, The Copper Beech which is located in the old village, and the Stanton Arms which is located in the new village.
+There is still a local miners' welfare club which is also in the new village.

 Bilsthorpe parish church is the Grade I listed St Margaret's Church.

 Bilsthorpe Moor is to the south of the village.
-There was a supported-living home for adults with learning disabilities and autism called LifeWays which closed in 2019.
+It previously housed a supported-living home, LifeWays, for adults with learning disabilities and autism, which closed in 2019.

 Bilsthorpe Flying High Academy is the local education facility for children with access to nursery and primary learning.
-Part of The Flying High Trust, a multi-school organisation based in Cotgrave, Nottinghamshire, it opened for Autumn term 2015 and was previously known as Crompton View Primary School.
+Part of The Flying High Trust, a multi-school organisation based in Cotgrave, Nottinghamshire, it opened for the autumn term 2015 and was previously known as Crompton View Primary School.

-Access to secondary education is in Ollerton.